|One Position - Projected Start Date of July 1, 2024

 All required learning experiences are scheduled longitudinally.
 PureCare Pharmacy experiences and Student-run Free Clinic, the Residency Project, and Teaching Certificate experiences occur throughout the entire year.
 The UC San Diego Clinic experience in Family Medicine will occur once weekly for 3-6 months.

 The resident will participate in a teaching certificate program which includes a seminar series attended with residents from other county-wide residency programs.
 Seminar topics will focus on teaching and preceptor development skills.
-Since UC San Diego Health and PureCare Pharmacy serve as an Advanced Pharmacy Practice Experience (APPE) site for fourth-year PharmD students from SSPPS.
-The resident, clinical preceptors, and faculty serve as preceptors for the pharmacy students for these APPE experiences and may also serve as preceptors for students in their Introductory Pharmacy Practice Experiences (IPPE).
+Since UC San Diego Health and PureCare Pharmacy both serve as experiential training sites for PharmD students from SSPPS, the resident will have many opportunities to develop precepting and teaching skills for various levels of pharmacy students.
 In addition, the resident may serve as a facilitator and small group leader in structured conferences that are part of the PharmD curriculum.
 Didactic lectures may be available and residents are encouraged to participate.
 The resident will also provide lectures, presentations, and in-services to physicians, nurses, pharmacists, pharmacy students, and other allied healthcare providers.
-As part of the teaching requirement, the resident will design and deliver a 1-hour didactic lecture to P1 students at SSPPS in the Pharmacy Practice course.
+As part of the teaching certificate program, the resident will design and deliver a 1-hour didactic lecture to P1 students at SSPPS in the Pharmacy Practice course.

-The resident is expected to help design and complete one major project during the academic year.
+The resident will have the opportunity to design and complete one major project during the academic year.
 This project may be a medication-use evaluation (MUE), a continuous quality improvement (CQI) project, or another type of research project.
 Projects will be presented at professional meetings and support given to help the resident develop a manuscript suitable for publication by end of the residency year.
 The resident will work with the residency program director and project preceptors to identify a potential project and for mentoring throughout the project period.

 Core Requirements for Residency Completion

 - California Board of Pharmacy Intern License obtained by July 1st

 - California Board of Pharmacy Pharmacist License obtained within 90 days of program start date

 - Successful completion of required rotations and learning objectives